peytonhobson/AircraftPerformanceCalculator/README.md

 Note: In order for Spring Boot to interface with the MySQL server, the `application.yml` configuration file located in `AircraftPerformanceCalculator/java/src/main/resources/` will need to be updated to match your MySQL server credentials.

-To start the front-end, you can go to the `Front-End` directory and run `npm run serve`.
+To start the front-end, you can go to the `Front-End` directory and run `npm install` to install the packages and then `npm run serve` to start the server.

 The full application should now be running and the UI can be accessed from `http://localhost:4200`.